 An increasing number of couples are using mediation to sort out things like the finances and parenting after divorce.
-How does mediation work and what’s involved?
+How does mediation in divorce work and what’s involved?

 What mediation is not designed to do is to stop couples who want to divorce from splitting up.
 Instead it will concentrate on helping you and your husband/wife or civil partner agree how you divorce or dissolve your civil partnership through face-to-face meetings.

 SAVVY TIP: Mediators cannot give you specific legal advice, so it’s often a good idea to see a solicitor as well as having mediation.
 You can see a solicitor before you have mediation, to get some advice about your rights or you can see one alongside your mediation.

 1. You and your ex have a series of meetings, together with the mediator.
 The mediator is there to try and make sure that the meetings are constructive and to help you and your ex to reach an agreement on things like the finances or where the children spend their time.